Milly Alcock

 Milly Alcock and Tim Minchin on the set of The Piano

-Despite gaining recognition among Australian audiences after the series "Upright", Milly didn't make significant money from it.
-She continued to live in her mother's attic and worked as a dishwasher in a local bar, attending any auditions she could find.
+Despite gaining recognition among Australian audiences after "Upright", Milly wasn't making big money from it.
+She was still living in her mother's attic and working as a dishwasher at a local bar while hitting every audition she could find.
 In 2020, she played the lead role in the short film "The Familiars", and appeared in the series "The Gloaming", in which her character was killed off.

 Milly Alcock on the cover of the short film Familiars